cilium/tetragon/docs/content/en/docs/getting-started/enforcement.md

 ## What's next

-The completes the quick start guides.
-At this point we should be able to observe execution traces in a Kubernetes cluster and extend the base deployment of Tetragon with policies to observe and enforce different aspects of a Kubernetes system.
+The completes the Getting Started guide.
+At this point you should be able to observe execution traces in a Kubernetes cluster and extend the base deployment of Tetragon with policies to observe and enforce different aspects of a Kubernetes system.